This post may contain affiliate links. Read our disclosure policy here.

 Watch me make these Christmas Stockings

 First, print and assemble your pattern.
 Use it as a rough template to cut out a piece of fleece or batting about an inch or so larger all around.
-Remember to flip over your pattern piece over to cut the second side, so you’ll make opposites.
+Remember to flip your pattern piece over to cut the second side so you’ll make opposites.

 Position your fabric scraps or jelly roll strips on the quilted stocking pattern until you have a layout of colors you are happy with.
-You can place them straight across or at an angle like this example.
+You can place them straight across or at an angle, like in this example.

 Now, you are ready to work on either side.
 Place your next strip of fabric right side down, matching raw edges, and stitch again.
 Open, press, and repeat on both sides of the center strips until your piece of batting is completely covered.
 Give it a good press.

-Optional – If you wanted a more quilted look, you can choose to quilt the fabric strips with a simple running stitch through the fabric strips to give them a little more definition and a quilted effect.
+Optional – If you want a more quilted look, you can choose to quilt the fabric strips with a simple running stitch through the fabric strips to give them a little more definition and a quilted effect.
 Repeat for the other side, remembering to make it the opposite way to the first one.

 Use your pattern piece to cut out the ready quilted pieces, then place them right sides together and sew around the outside, but NOT across the top.
 Clip your seams around the curves.

-Sew up your lining pieces the same way, leaving an open gap or 5 or so inches in one of the straight edges, clip the curves.
+Sew up your lining pieces the same way, leaving an open gap of 5 or so inches in one of the straight edges, and clip the curves.

 Cut a piece of faux fur to decorate around the top of your stocking.
 Mine measures 4 inches deep by 15 wide.
 Stitch the two short ends together to make a tube.
-Slide the tube over the top of the stocking and pin in place with the top edges matching and the fur on the outside.
+Slide the tube over the top of the stocking and pin it in place with the top edges matching and the fur on the outside.
 Baste to hold the fur in place.

 Slide the outer stocking down inside the lining, with the right sides together and the wrong side of the lining facing out.
 Match the top edges.